vodopijaaljosa/egccmop/README.md

 - `pop.size`: An integer denoting the number of solutions used by the optimization algorithm.
 Default is 100.
 - `no.iters`: An integer denoting the number of iterations (generations) used by the optimization algorithm.
 Default is 100.
 - `cross.prob`: A float from [0,1] denoting the crossover probability.
 Default is 0.9.
 - `mut.prob`: A float from [0,1] denoting the mutation probability.
-For DEMO this is the scaling factor ($F$).
+For DEMO this is the scaling factor (F).
 Default is 0.1 for NSGA-II and MOEA/D, while 0.7 for DEMO.
 - `no.cycles`: An integer denoting the number of cycles used in the S-Ring simulation.
 It should take values from  [1e3,1e5].
 Default is 1e4.

 **NOTE:** Default values are used for unspecified parameters.